Derpy-Leggies/OnlyLegs/README.md

     poetry run python3 run.py

-Now follow the provided prompts to fill in the information for the Admin account and you're ready to go!
+Now follow the provided prompts to fill in the information for the Admin account, and you're ready to go!

 ### Common issues
 #### App failing to create a user config folder